Play: Start, Stick, and Stay at Anything!

 Playing to stick means you commit to doing it over and over again.
 And why would you do that?
 Well—why would you repeat a vacation?
 Or repeat your favorite song, or your favorite food?
 Because it makes you feel good.
 Repetition feels good.
 Repetition is the mother of difficult learning.

 Culturally, being smart means you “study little and ace easily”.
 As you free yourself from this nonsense, you cultivate a positive attitude, and embrace repetition.
 If you keep playing, you keep practicing.
 When the practice becomes less than fun, that’s when it’s time to spice it up again.
 Not sure how?
 Ask someone who has been where you are.
 Life has no final grades.
 Whatever new adventure you wish to stick to is not a pass/fail test.
-We form a vision driven by what we care about, we commit to it, and we keep playing.
+You form a vision driven by you we care about, you commit to it, and keep playing.

 - Assist more, judge less